 There will be one on-campus, graded, closed book/closed notes examination.
 That exam will be the course final exam.
 You will not be allowed to use books, notes, or other reference material during the final exam.
+The final exam is scheduled to be administered from 1:00 PM to 4:00 PM on Thursday, May 14, 2015.

 General examination procedures are noted in the current edition of the "Student Handbook."
-Additional procedures and instructions that pertain to the exam to be administered in this course will be included as part of each exam packet.
-Some of my prior Property I and Property II final exams are posted to the course website for your edification.
+Additional procedures and instructions that pertain to the exam to be administered in this course will be included in each exam packet.
+Some of my prior Property I final exams are posted to the course website for your edification.
 You must comply with all written and oral instructions and procedures regarding the course final exam.
-I am in the habit of posting the exam instructions that will be included as part of the final exam packet about four to two weeks prior to the conclusion of the semester.
+I am in the habit of posting the exam instructions that will be included in the final exam packet about two weeks prior to the conclusion of the semester.
 That will allow you ample time to become familiar with those instructions and procedures prior to the date upon which the final exam will be administered.
 If you fail to comply with any of those instructions or procedures, you will be subject to academic penalties, or administrative penalties, or both.